rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/library/logging.rst

    have associated with *lvl* is returned.
 If a numeric value corresponding to one of the defined levels is passed in, the corresponding string representation is returned.
 Otherwise, the string "Level %s" % lvl is returned.

+   .. note:: Integer levels should be used when e.g. setting levels on instances
+      of :class:`Logger` and handlers.
+This function is used to convert between an integer level and the level name displayed in the formatted log output by means of the ``%(levelname)s`` format specifier (see :ref:`logrecord-attributes`).

 .. function:: makeLogRecord(attrdict)